 * After closing hours, books may be returned to the designated box near the entrance of the library.

 The library has a rich collection of printed chemistry scientific monographs, chemistry textbooks for students and faculty, a collection of the Chemistry Department theses (PhD and MSc), a collection of electronic databases, printed and electronic journals, and also a collection of printed magazines such as Nature (years 1956-2002) and Science (years 1947-2003).

 The printed collection of the library consists of two main parts: the first part includes open shelves of monographs, textbooks, scientific journals, PhD and Masters Theses.
 The second part contains highly requested monographs and textbooks which can be accessed through the library staff.

 The library contains a large collection of textbooks, journals and theses in all fields of chemistry.
 There are desks for individual study as well as a study room for students of the department.
 The library maintains several computers which can be accessed exclusively by Chemistry Department students.
-In addition, the library offers students and faculty a facility for recharging bus tickets (Rav-Kav).

 - Eating, drinking and smoking are strictly prohibited

 Group study is allowed only in the room designated for this purpose.